madtheorist/madtheorist/README.md

 💼 I'm a data scientist based in London.
 I currently work at [Abound](https://www.getabound.com/about-us), a growing fintech company in the consumer lending space.
 Prior to this, I worked as a data science consultant at Deloitte.
 I hold an integrated master's degree in physics from Oxford University, graduating with first class honours in 2023.

-👨‍💻 At Deloitte, I developed route optimisation software for a large telco client.
-My work mainly consisted of writing code in Python and SQL to represent the client's infrastructure and costing data as a weighted graph, applying a shortest-path algorithm to determine optimal fibre routes.
-In the process, I learned a lot about network analysis, geospatial analytics, and clustering.

-📊 I have experience with object oriented programming, unit testing, cloud computing (AWS), CI/CD (Git, Docker, Jenkins, Terraform), data pipelining (Airflow), and data visualisation (Streamlit).
-I'm also comfortable with presenting the business impact of technical solutions to non-technical stakeholders.

-📈 **Recent projects**:

-- [Credit fraud transaction API](https://github.com/madtheorist/credit-fraud-api): I created an API endpoint that serves predictions on whether a credit card transaction is fraudulent or not given small set of input features.
-I did this primarily to refresh my knowledge of classifiers, and to learn more about preparing a machine learning model for deployment using Docker and FastAPI.
-- [Quark engine](https://github.com/madtheorist/quark): a simple chess engine that I built to learn about search trees and object-oriented design patterns.
-- [Predicting rainfall patterns using sea surface temperature data](https://github.com/madtheorist/mphys): My master's project on predicting rainfall patterns using global sea surface temperature data, leveraging linear regression and convolutional neural nets.
-- [Battery lifetime estimation](https://github.com/natskiu/Nasa-Battery): A summer internship project that I completed together with another intern in 2021 at the University of Hong Kong focused on using machine learning to estimate lithium ion battery lifetimes.
-Most of this work involved engineering features from a messy set of voltage discharging curves.
-This was my first foray into data science.

 🔧 **Skills**:

 - **Languages**: